open223/models.open223.info/examples/pnnl-bdg2-1.md

   language: python
   name: python3
 ---
-# PNNL Example Building 2
+# Example Building 2 Model 1

-This is an example building model provided by Pacific Northwest National Laboratory.

-The model is based on a [Department of Energy Prototype Builiding](https://www.energycodes.gov/prototype-building-models) model.
+Exammple Building 2 is based on a [Department of Energy Prototype Builiding](https://www.energycodes.gov/prototype-building-models) model.
 Specifically, the DOE Prototype Medium Office Building was extended by creating unique detailed building architecture for each of the three building floors, and designing a lighting layout that complies with the ASHRAE 90.1-2019 energy code.

+Example Building 2 Model 1 is provided by Pacific Northwest National Laboratory.

 The model contains a representation of the building architecture and lighting system.